2112-space-lab/2112-lab/org/packages/rest-apis/README.md

 #### Typescript

-The codegen shall create a npm package that contains all the models and client/server code which is published to the Azure Artifacts
+The codegen shall create a npm package that contains all the models and client/server code

 ### Folder Structure